 Millwood at Riverstone

 According to reports, only about 65 of Sienna Plantation’s 7,700 houses flooded…less than 1 percent.
-It is difficult to determine exactly where the flooding occurred but it seems to be on the southwest side, closest to the Brazos River.
+It is difficult to determine exactly where the flooding occurred but it seems to be on the West side, closest to the Brazos River in Sienna Village of Waters Lake, and on the Southeast side in Sienna Point (new section).

 Again…not all the homes in these neighborhoods flooded!
 The water got high and some of the roads were flooded for a few days, but this was an unprecedented weather event which is very unlikely to ever occur again.